kura/blackhole/docs/source/delay-flag.rst

 ==========

-The delay flag was something that was requested during the Q+A phase when I did a talk on Blackhole.
+The delay flag was something that was requested during the Q+A phase when I presented a talk on Blackhole.

 The server will delay it's response after the \\r\\n.\\r\\n line after the DATA verb.

+The blackhole server is hardcoded to have a maximum delay of 60 seconds for security (denial of service).

 As an example::